June Blum

-June Druiett Blum (Maspeth, Queens, New York, 10 December 1929—14 June 2017, Palm Beach, Florida) was a multimedia American artist who produced paintings, sculptures, prints, light shows, happenings, jewelry, art books, pottery, conceptual documentations, and drawings.
+June Druiett Blum (December 10, 1929—June 14, 2017) was an American multimedia artist who produced paintings, sculptures, prints, light shows, happenings, jewelry, art books, pottery, conceptual documentations, and drawings.
 She was also a feminist curator and activist who worked to advance the women's movement and increase visibility for women artists.

 Early life and education

-June Blum, née Druiett, was born in Maspeth, Queens, New York, where she was raised mostly by her mother, Elsie Sally Druiett (1897–1983), because her father, Henry Charles Druiett (1899–1941), died at the age of 41.
-In 1958, she married Maurice C. Blum (1913–1985), a businessman, poet, and avid photographer who documented the women’s art movement.
+June Blum, née Druiett, was born in Maspeth, Queens, New York, on December 10, 1929, where she was raised mostly by her mother, Elsie Sally Druiett (1897–1983), because her father, Henry Charles Druiett (1899–1941), died at the age of 41.
+In 1958, she married Maurice C. Blum (1913–1985), a businessman, poet, and avid photographer who documented the women's art movement.
 A collection of his poems, Love in Bloom: Poetry and Photography, was published posthumously in 1988.

 Blum studied at Brooklyn College, Pratt Graphic Art Center, Art Students League of New York, Craft Students League, and The New School for Social Research.
 At the Brooklyn Museum Art School, she studied with Reuben Tam, Tom Doyle, and Reuben Kadish, among others.
 Her first solo exhibition was at the Hicks Street Gallery, Brooklyn, in 1965.